 - INR 20 (US$0.29) per day in case of nil returns.

 For GSTR 9A, late fees will be charged at:

-The maximum amount that can be charged for delayed filing is Rs 5,000 (US$76.70).
-However, an 18 percent annual interest on the tax owed also has to be paid.
+The maximum amount that can be charged for delayed filing is INR 5,000 (US$72).
+However, an additional 18 percent annual interest on the tax owed is also levied.

 The government imposes heavy penalty for tax avoidance under the scheme.
 That is, when the businesses register under the scheme without meeting the prerequisites.
 The penalty includes up to 100 percent of the taxes levied on the company. .

 Composition Scheme makes filing of GST returns easy for small businesses.
 Registered taxpayers under the scheme can file returns annually, as opposed to monthly for others, which greatly reduces the compliance burden.
 It also reduces the need for details such as issuance of invoices, and books of records – making the process of filing the GST returns simpler.

 Besides, the limited tax liability, and reduced tax rate offer high liquidity that small companies can use to widen their business.

 However, the biggest disadvantage of composition scheme is that it does not permit businesses to engage in inter-state sale.
 The fact that exports of goods is also considered an inter-state sale under GST, the businesses opting for the scheme must supply only within the state they are registered in.